product guideMar 16, 2026·12 min read

 Can I run it on-demand instead of weekly?+

 Yes.
 Send a POST request to the main workflow webhook URL with your configuration (linear_team_id, notion_database_id, slack_channel).
 The scheduler is optional — you can trigger analysis whenever you want.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Does it use web scraping?+